SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-activity.md

 <figcaption></figcaption>
 </figure>

+### Document tabs

-### At the top of the page you will be able to find various tabs with information about this Activity
+At the top of the page, you will be able to find various tabs with information about this Activity

 - **Feed** - Activity and comments related to the Activity.
 - **Files** - All the files uploaded into this Activity will appear on this tab.